snooze-function/codeBlog/_posts/2021-02-07-helllo-world.md

 ---
-title: "here-we-go"
+title: "hello-world"
 date: 2021-02-07
 ---

 # Welcome

-**Hello world**, this is my first Jekyll blog post.
+**Hello world/paji**, this is my first Jekyll blog post.

 Great, you decided to write some code together.
 As a starting point made this GitHubPages blog with jekyll.